-Sociology was the answer as it studied the broad patterns of human beings, social interactions, and change.
-Even better than that, it attempted to explain global phenomena.
+What got me instead was Sociology as it studied the broad patterns of human beings, social interactions, and change.
+Even better, I see Sociology as a field and tool to explain global phenomena.
 I enjoyed reading up on sociological perspectives and it made sense to me.

 I wanted to solve human problems.
 So I look to Sociology to provide answers.
-To articulate sociological findings, I look to Communication to do just that.
+To articulate its findings, I look to Communication to do just that.

 Thus far, I am still having fun in school.
 I look forward to class participation.
 I only wish that more students would speak up in the classroom.
 I am certain there are students who have not yet shared insightful material from their lives.